saisivaramchalla-inevosys/saisivaramchalla-inevosys-inevosys-lms-ui-repo-poc/README.md

 ### Step 1: Download Latest Versions of Microfrontends

 To download the latest versions of `shell1`, `admin1`, and `mfe1` microfrontends, use the following Docker commands.
 Ensure you replace `xx` with the appropriate version number that you pull from the registry.
-These versions can be found in packages section.

 - **Download `shell1-ui`**: